 Arthritis is painful as joints become stiff and inflamed when the smooth lining between the joints gets damaged or wears away.
 Without the protection of this lining, the rough surfaces of your bones rub together as you move, causing the pain that is all too common to sufferers.

 Simple everyday things like going for a walk or even getting dressed become difficult.
 There’s no cure for arthritis and it can get worse with time.
 However, joints can be replaced successfully, improving mobility and reducing pain.

-A knee replacement is a procedure to remove your damaged knee joint and replace it with an artificial one (a prosthesis or implant) – this is made out of metal, plastic or ceramic.
+A knee replacement is a procedure to remove your damaged knee joint and replace it with an artificial one (a prosthesis or implant) – this is made out of metal or plastic.
 Following surgery, your knee should be much less painful and the joint should move more smoothly.